homebrew-limelight/hbll-gen/README.md

-# pi-gen
+# hbll-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Derivate Tool based on pi-gen used to create Homebrew Limelight's Raspbian Images_

 ## Dependencies